 1st column Mandatory old-age, survivors' and disability insurance (AHV and IV).
 These two insurances cover the basic subsistence needs of the insured persons in old age or in the event of disability.
 In case of death, the AHV pay benefits to survivors.
 Since in practice actual pensions often fall short of this goal, the government provides supplementary benefits, i. e. need-based additional allowances to recipients of AHV and IV benefits.
 AHV and IV are general pension schemes for anybody residing or working in Switzerland.
 2nd column Industrial insurances (employee pension funds) aim to maintain the recipients' accustomed standard of living.
-The law (BVG) requires minimum contributions to the employer's pension scheme to be with- held from income, up to a specific ceiling.
 The law (BVG) provides for a mandatory minimum solution according to which contributions are levied from income up to a certain ceiling to save up retirement capital and to cover risk protection.
 In practice, many companies offer more comprehensive pension schemes since the mandatory minimum amounts do not suffice to achieve the target level of benefits.
 3rd column To supplement the government's pension schemes, individual investment in private savings plans offered by banks or insurance companies is encouraged.
 Incentives include tax deductibility of contributions to so-called qualified savings plans, i. e. where funds cannot be accessed freely (column 3a).

-1st column Governmental
+1st column Governmental pension scheme

-pension scheme pension scheme